-- It is natural to suppose that communicating data inside a node is faster between OpenMP threads between MPI processes. - no copying into buffers, no library call overheads - True, but there are lots of caveats see later. - In some cases, MPI codes actually communicate more data than is actually required - where actual data dependencies may be irregular and/or datadependent - makes implementation easier
+- It is natural to suppose that communicating data inside a node is faster between OpenMP threads than between MPI processes. - no copying into buffers, no library call overheads - True, but there are lots of caveats see later. - This is rarely the bottleneck in MPI codes. - In some cases, MPI codes actually communicate more data than is actually required - where actual data dependencies may be irregular and/or datadependent - makes implementation easier